 Wee Waa, the oldest town in the Namoi Valley, was proclaimed in 1847, followed by Narrabri and Boggabri in 1860.
 The settlers ventured across the Liverpool plains to the Boggabri, Narrabri and Wee Waa districts, ‘niver–niver’ country, as it was known by aboriginals.

-Many stories of hardship and resourcefulness have evolved throughout the history of Narrabri Shire, as indeed they have all over Australia.
+Many stories of hardship and resourcefulness have evolved throughout the history of the Narrabri Region, as indeed they have all over Australia.
 Pioneer graves beside the Boggabri and Wee Waa roads and a most curiously positioned one beside the Newell Highway, some 25km south of Narrabri, bear out this fact.

 The latter grave is that of Aboriginal/Chinese stockman William Hanes who died during a flood in the early 1950s.
 Flood waters made the sandy track to Narrabri impassable so the Coroner granted special permission to bury Hames on public land.
 According to legend Hames’ horse remained his faithful companion, even in death, never straying far from the gravesite.